 3. If a player is ejected during a second game in the same season this will result in an automatic expulsion from the league without refund.

 4. A third ejection resulting from incidences from multiple seasons will result in an automatic expulsion from the league without refund.

 5. Body checking penalties will be deemed as two (2) offences.
 Two (2) body checking penalties in the same game will result in the immediate ejection from that game plus a further game misconduct.

-Tie break to determine playoff seeding - Head to head, then total wins, then goals against in head to head match up, then total goals against for the season, then total goals for in the season, then flip a coing.
+Tie break to determine playoff seeding - Total wins, then head to head, then goals against in head to head match up, then total goals against for the season, then total goals for in the season, then flip a coin.